BLCM/bl3mods/Apocalyptech/README.md

   entirely accurate; some damage can and will get through, but it'll be quite minor.
 Damage reduction is applied regardless of the direction it came from, contrary to what the card reports.
-- Bloody Harvest-related buffs (for getting the cryo challenge specifically done as easily as possible)
-  - `stalker_super_buff.txt` - Used to take down Captain Haunt pretty quickly for the Haunt-specific challenge.
-May as well use the Maggie buff until the final phase.
-  - `westergun_super_buff.txt` - Probably the easiest way to get the cryo challenge.
-Should tear through practically anything.
-A few Mayhem 3 modifiers stacked together can make it a bit less effective but it'll still perform extremely well.
-  - `snowdrift_super_buff.txt` - Ended up not using it really, but it technically worked for the cryo challenge.
-  - `whispering_ice_slight_buff.txt` - Compared to the other OP mods in this section, the buff is pretty slight here, but it's still more powerful than usual.
-Went a bit overboard with the radius on the grenade; you'll probably get hit by it yourself occasionally.

 ## Deprecated / Broken Mods